Our guide to organising an event

-If you are holding an event you need to understand that you are legally responsible for the safety of anyone attending.
-When you plan your event you should:
+If you are holding an event, you are legally responsible for the safety of anyone attending.

 A guide has been produced to help support anyone looking to run an event in Oxfordshire and contains practical advice on issues such as safety, licensing and traffic management.
-View the event safety guide here.
-The government has produced similar guidance for the running of community events and also a guide to organising a street party.
+Click on the button below to download the guide.

-View the guidance for obtaining a road closure for a social event or street party here.
+On our website you can also find guidance on a road closure for a social event or street party.

 The Council hosts a Safety Advisory group (SAG) that brings together all agencies that have an interest in safety and environmental impact of public events.
 The SAG meets quarterly or when demand requires.
 It is a forum to provide advice to organisers and other agencies; it will not plan an event for organisers nor will it confirm that an event is safe to go ahead.
 A note will be kept of any actions arising as a result of the meeting, and if concerns are raised it is recommended that you confirm this to your insurer.